 Jesse Jhaj Says Millionaires Have Trouble Dating...
-(We're Not So Sure)
+(We're Not so Sure)

 Jesse Jhaj's $500k Hobby

-Jesse Jhaj became obsessed with solving this problem.
-He quickly realized that similar to marketing or sales, dating requires a funnel that generates leads.
+Jesse Jhaj became obsessed with solving the problems that existed in his dating life, which were primarily: a) that he couldn't seem to meet the "right" women, and b) even when he met them, he had no idea how to communicate with them.

-He tried all the traditional "wealthy guy" approaches of generating "leads" - hiring an expensive matchmaker, becoming an influencer, throwing oceanfront Santa Monica mansion parties, going out to bars/clubs… and, according to Jesse, none of it felt right.
+He tried all the traditional "wealthy guy" approaches - hiring an expensive celebrity matchmaker in Los Angeles, becoming an influencer, throwing oceanfront Santa Monica mansion parties, going out to bars/clubs… and, according to Jesse, none of it felt right.

-Apparently, he ended up spending upwards of $500,000 over a two-year period testing every funnel imaginable.
-He tried approaching this problem as if he was back at Y-Combinator, even going so far as to bring on a co-founder, David Malka, who's logistics-focused brain made him over $5 Million in poker before founding Better Vacations, a vacation rental fund with over $250 Million in real estate assets around the world.
+Apparently, he ended up spending upwards of $500,000 over a two-year period "trying every method imaginable."
+He even decided to bring on a co-founder as if this were a startup back at Y-Combinator, David Malka, whose logistics-focused brain made him over $5 Million in poker before founding Better Vacations, a vacation rental fund with over $250 Million in real estate assets around the world.

-The two of them discovered that taking this concept of a "funnel" and applying it to online dating was the greatest hack that they have ever experienced in their dating lives.
-They hired comedians, writers, data analysts and consultants all to test and optimize every single step of the funnel….
-In an attempt to crack the code to "dating for millionaires".
+The two of them eventually discovered that taking all the marketing lessons that Jesse Jhaj had learned at Jumpcut, which teaches influencers how to become viral, and applying them to online dating was the perfect solution.
+They hired comedians, writers, data analysts, photographers and consultants all to test and optimize every single step of online dating in an attempt to crack the code to "dating for millionaires."

-That's an expensive hobby to stumble upon, but to guys like Jhaj and Malka, it seems to be worth it.
+That's an expensive hobby to stumble upon, but to guys like Jhaj and Malka, it seems to have been worth it.

 According to Jesse Jhaj, millionaires actually have all the same struggles that the average guy does -- but with more stacked on top.
 That (frankly) seems unlikely at first blush.
 After all, self-made men surely have more confidence than the run of the mill Tinder bachelor.
 The success that came from building their empires would have to seep into their dating lives too.

 It's not just Jesse Jhaj.
-He claims that from his first-hand experience working with dozens of millionaire students that wealthy men have the same trouble dating as most men.
+He claims he's learned this from his first-hand experience working with dozens of millionaire clients.

 The Facade Has Been Lifted

 The problems don't stop there, either.
 When a wealthy man doesn't know how to communicate with women properly, oftentimes his date will think to herself, "wait, is this guy actually successful?
-If he were so successful, he wouldn't be this nervous and easy to run all over."
+If he were so successful, he wouldn't be this nervous and socially awkward."
 Again, the same problems -- but amplified.

 Jhaj says when he discussed this exact situation with other high-value women, they described it as "the facade felt like it had suddenly been lifted."
-While most wealthy men can communicate in a high value fashion through text, they become needy and socially awkward because they have no abundance and social calibration in real life.
+While most wealthy men can communicate in a high-value fashion through text, they become needy and socially awkward because they have no social calibration in real life.

 According to Jhaj, even the most successful man can be insecure when it comes to dating.
 This causes wealthy men to put up a facade when they meet women, pretending to be someone they're not.
 This only leads to problems down the road both for the man, and his match.
 Paradise falls when the facade is lifted.

 This isn't just a hypothetical - it's the reason why Jesse Jhaj has so many students to begin with.
-After getting hurt and realizing how many mistakes they have made, or that they don't have as many "leads" as they'd like, or that they feel they keep "settling in their dating lives", wealthy men will seek Jhaj out so they don't find themselves in the same situation again.
+After getting hurt and realizing how many mistakes they have made, or that they have absolutely no idea as to how to meet high-quality women, or that they feel like they keep "settling in their dating lives", wealthy men will seek Jhaj for his and his team's expertise.
+"They just want to find love or to stop coming home to an empty apartment.
+The amount of positive testimonials I get from clients warms my heart - I've literally gotten baby photos and wedding invitations."

-The key is to avoid the facade from the beginning, and instead learn what Jhaj calls "high-value communication".
+The key, according to Jhaj, is to avoid the facade from the beginning, and instead learn what he calls "high-value communication."
 This is part of the training Jhaj provides to his students and this methodology stands in clear contrast to the lackluster solutions that matchmakers or online courses provide.
 What's the downside?
 Well, for one, the training alone cost you more than a brand new Tesla.

 Jhaj believes that no one should settle for their dating life, especially for successful men who already have everything else in their life together.
 "A lot of wealthy men just settle for the next woman they meet because they think the options are not there."
 Frankly, it's hard to believe that they don't have options.
 To be fair, that's a world I'm just not part of.